LOYOLA UNIVERSITY CHICAGO

 CJC 404 Applied Data Analysis and Interpretation (4 Credit Hours)

-Students learn the skills and knowledge necessary to be critical consumers of statistical information, which is often present in everyday criminal justice practice.
-Students learn how to generate and interpret statistical output using SPSS-PC, and learn which statistical tools are appropriate for specific measures and research questions.
+Students learn the skills and knowledge necessary to be critical consumers of statistical information often present in everyday criminal justice practice.
+Students learn which statistical tools are appropriate for specific measures and research questions, as well as how to generate and interpret statistical output using a statistical software package.

 Outcomes

-CJC 408 Applied Research in Criminal Justice and Criminology (2 Credit Hours)
+CJC 408 Applied Research in Criminal Justice & Criminology (2 Credit Hours)

 Pre-requisites: CJC 401, CJC 402, CJC 403, and CJC 404

-This is a student-initiated research course, supervised by the instructor.
-Students will conduct applied research that informs the policies or practices of a stakeholder group or criminal justice agency.
-This course encourages advanced students to approach the multifaceted problem of research as a set of interrelated issues ranging from tasks of concept formation and theory construction through research design and data collection to the assessment and analysis of the generated data.
+In their final semester of the CJC graduate program, students complete a semester-long research project.
+This culminating experience is student-initiated and supervised by a member of the graduate faculty.
+This project encourages advanced students to approach the multifaceted problem of research as a set of interrelated issues ranging from tasks of concept formation and theory construction through research design and data collection to the assessment and analysis of the generated data.

 Students should be able to synthesize criminological theory, criminal justice policy, research methods, and data analysis into a final applied research project